This post contains affiliate links. Please see our disclosure policy.

 • Blend the Soup: Add the roasted heirloom tomatoes to a high-powered blender, and carefully ladle in the contents of the pot after the 20 minutes are up.
 Blend on high speed until everything is nice and creamy.
 (You may need to blend some of this in one initial batch, to free up space in the blender, and then add any remaining soup from the pot in on top of that and continue blending.)

 • Serve + Store: Before serving, taste and adjust any seasonings as desired.
 Drizzle the soup with heavy cream (optional) and top with fresh basil.
-Enjoy while nice and piping hot, with a hunk of crusty bread!
+Enjoy while nice and piping hot, with a hunk of crusty bread or a grilled cheese.

 Store leftovers, in an airtight container, in the fridge for 4-6 days.